Doohyeon-Kim/Doohyeon-Kim/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on APTNER
-- 🌱 I’m currently learning RUST
+- 🌱 I’m currently learning Python, RUST
 - 📫 How to reach me: me@doohyeon.kim

 <!--